 Dr Willert is a fellow of the Royal College of Physicians of London and completed a joint physiology/pharmacology degree with first class honours in 1993 and qualified in medicine with honours in 1996.
 He subsequently completed a PhD in gastrointestinal pharmacology, assessing the mechanisms of pain in gastrointestinal disease, from the University of Manchester.

 In 2006 he was awarded an international research fellowship in Perth, Western Australia at the specialist inflammatory bowel disease centre where he trained in complex inflammatory bowel disease management as well as advanced endoscopic procedures including endoscopic mucosal resection and double balloon enteroscopy.

 He has specialist expertise in the endoscopic diagnosis and endoscopic therapy of heartburn and Barrett’s oesophagus.
-He provides BRAVO wireless pH assessment for oesophageal reflux and endoscopic mucosal resection and HALO radiofrequency ablation therapy for Barrett’s (as a tertiary service for Greater Manchester, Lancashire and Cheshire).
+He provides BRAVO wireless pH assessment for oesophageal reflux and endoscopic mucosal resection and HALO radiofrequency ablation (RFA) therapy for Barrett’s oesophagus (as a tertiary service for Greater Manchester, Lancashire and Cheshire).

 He is also the clinical director of the Manchester Bowel Cancer Screening Programme and is a nationally accredited bowel cancer screening colonoscopist and expert in advanced polypectomy / EMR of polyps for patients across the conurbation.

 He is also a national expert in double balloon enteroscopy for the management of small bowel disorders and provides a supra-regional service for patients.
 He is also an endoscopy trainer for the regions junior doctors.